U.S. natgas futures slip on milder forecasts, lower demand

 The amount of gas flowing to U.S. liquefied natural gas (LNG) export plants averaged 10.9 bcfd so far in June, up from 10.8 bcfd in May but below April's all-time high of 11.5 bcfd.

-U.S. pipeline exports to Mexico averaged 6.64 bcfd so far in June, which would top May's average of 6.11 bcfd and the all-time high of 6.14 bcfd in April, according to Refinitiv data.
+U.S. pipeline exports to Mexico, meanwhile, averaged 6.64 bcfd so far in June, which would top the 6.11-bcfd average in May and the all-time high of 6.14 bcfd in April, according to Refinitiv data.

 Week ended May 21 (Actual)